incident-io/catalog-importer/docs/expressions.md

 The importer allows filtering source entries and for transforming fields from the source when mapping them into output attributes.

-These expressions are written in plain Javascript, which allows for easy field manipulation.
+These expressions are written in JavaScript, which allows for easy field manipulation, and filtering of source data.

-Note: Prior to version `2.0.0`, we expected [CEL](https://github.com/google/cel-spec) for our expressions.
-This is no longer supported, but our migration to plain Javascript should make this process massively simpler!
+Note: Prior to version `2.0.0`, we used [CEL](https://github.com/google/cel-spec) for our expressions.
+This is no longer supported, but our migration to JavaScript should make this process simpler.

 We explain how to read and write expressions in this doc, using snippets taken from our example configurations.